Are you a giver or a taker?

 When an unexpected request comes along I often use a delay tactic such as the need to check my schedule.

-I have been known to spend that extra time practicing saying no.
+I have been known to spend that extra time practising saying no.

 REMEMBER THAT GIVING TO YOURSELF IS STILL GIVING